 Signature lines in Word and Excel

-Now, let’s get down to the actual business of inserting signature lines in MS Office programs.
+Now, let's get down to the actual business of inserting signature lines in MS Office programs.
 First off, what exactly is a signature line?
-In essence, it’s the same idea of a signature line that has been seen in printed documents for centuries.
+In essence, it's the same idea of a signature line that has been seen in printed documents for centuries.
 The difference, though, is that the author sets specific instructions of the signature they expect to receive from the intended signer.
 There are a few different options that the author can request when they want to select signature line in Microsoft Word documents;

 1. Type the signature